 To learn more about the Post-9/11 GI Bill and other education-benefit programs and to apply online, visit the GI Bill website.
 If you’re not sure how to get started, check out the VA’s Road Map for Success.

 The Yellow Ribbon Program

 If you attend a private college or a public college as an out-of-state student, the Post-9/11 GI Bill may not cover your tuition and fees.
-But if you’re eligible for 100 percent of the benefits that program offers, you may be eligible for the Yellow Ribbon Program.
+But if you’re eligible for 100% of the benefits that program offers, you may be eligible for the Yellow Ribbon Program.

 Through the Yellow Ribbon Program, certain colleges and the VA agree to contribute more funds to pay for tuition and fees.
-Learn more about the Yellow Ribbon Program and find out which colleges participate.
+Learn more about the Yellow Ribbon Program.
+Find out which colleges participate.